tatsumonkman47/AICCA_ViT/README.md

 # AICCA_ViT
-Revisiting the AICCA cloud classification network using the Vision Transformer (ViT)
+Revisiting the AICCA cloud classification network using the Vision Transformer (ViT) This project is an modification of the network used to generate [AI-Driven Cloud Classification Atlas](https://www.mdpi.com/2072-4292/14/22/5690), an unsupervised cloud classification system based off of Takuya Kurihana's PhD work.

 This project is in it's beginning stages.
 I've organized this repository similarily to the directory on midway3 that I'm using to train/test new ViT architectures.
+We haven't added unsupervised clustering yet.

 # A quick overview of how this directory is organized